grommet/grommet/src/js/components/CheckBox/README.md

 { dark: 'white', light: 'black' }
 ```

-**checkBox.hover.label.background.color**
+**checkBox.hover.background.color**

-The hover background color for the box surrounding CheckBox
+The background color of the Box surrounding the RadioButton
-    and its label.
+    when hovered over.
 Expects `string | { 'dark': string, 'light': string }`.

 Defaults to